Messy marketing funnel?

-In my previous roles in product management building mobile purchasing experiences, the practice of mapping customer journeys is used in a variety of ways.
+In my previous roles in product management, building mobile purchasing experiences, mapping customer journeys are used in various ways.
 It can be confused with workflow creation that defines a specific process the customer goes through.
-But real-life experiences are more akin to playing the kids game, Chutes and Ladders where players can move back and forth, start over many times, can get side-tracked after every turn.
-The differences between what really happens and what was intended to happen can turn building analytics into a nightmare which erodes away from the trust in your data and reports.
+But real-life experiences are more akin to playing the kids game, Chutes and Ladders, where players can move back and forth, start over many times, can get side-tracked after every turn.
+The differences between what really happens and what was intended to happen can turn building analytics into a nightmare that erodes your data and reports' trust.

 Workflows and process mappings are still the best way to set a baseline experience for customers.
 I have seen many teams seize in disagreement on even this first step.
 Enterprise systems and business applications were designed and built on the premise of process maps and workflows.
-But once you get started and become more-savvy, the management of workflows and viewing of your customers across the various applications becomes fragmented.
-Imagine engaging with a brand online, on your smartphone and in-store.
+But once you get started and become more-savvy, managing workflows and viewing your customers across the various applications become fragmented.
+Imagine engaging with a brand online, on your smartphone, and in-store.
 Marketers face the problem of bringing in information from websites, email applications, and order systems.
 The marketer then struggles with making sense of data in reports that don't gel.
 This is why customer journey analytics is difficult and still evolving.

 New technologies such as customer data platforms have helped close the journey versus workflow gap.
 Although not a silver bullet in itself, CDPs help by first bringing in the data (data connection) into a single place and persist information at the customer profile level.
-At VIEWN, we established the profile is the base unit and have been able to unlock what’s needed to build journey analytics.
-Aligning the different workflows, like your email nurturing campaigns to your webinar flows, leads to insights that span across the different channels.
-Analyzing the metrics for campaigns yield results in target segments.
+At VIEWN, we established the base unit profile and could unlock what’s needed to build journey analytics.
+Aligning the different workflows, like your email nurturing campaigns to your webinar flows, leads to insights across the different channels.
+Analyzing the metrics for campaigns yields results in target segments.
 Validating previous assumptions against real data, shed light on what really works in your customer journey and uncovers areas needing improvement.
-Live data mapped back to the personas you initially baselined, begins to inform the strategic level and drive campaign effectiveness.
-Customer journey analytics also informs KPIs like customer retention, churn and CLV- the real value from all that workflow activity.
+Live data mapped back to the personas you initially baselined begins to inform the strategic level and drive campaign effectiveness.
+Customer journey analytics also informs KPIs like customer retention, churn, and CLV- the real value of workflow activity.

 All the foundational workflows that marketers have built are validated and then turbo-charged with the right expertise behind a CDP.
-Workflows are not necessarily meant to be untangled but rather than understood as performing or not in the full context of the business.
+Workflows are not necessarily meant to be untangled but rather understood as performing or not in the business's full context.
 That is why marketers have looked to technologies that can build a 360-degree customer view.
-Marketers look for more context beyond simply how many responded to the email, but which kinds of customers responded.
+Marketers look for more context beyond simply how many responded to the email but which kinds of customers responded.
 Lead scores and engagement scores by the different personas, more advanced customer journey analytics, can make workflows more efficient by uncovering what’s meaningful to that persona.
 This is why analytics built on uncovering your real customer journeys begin to move the marketer past the web workflows towards something more productive.

 Key Takeaways from the article:

-Workflows are a natural progression of process and systems
+Workflows are a natural progression of processes and systems.

 Customer journey analytics built from a CDP can inform retention and valued-personas